Klavdija Kutnar: Research

 Kutnar's main research area is algebraic graph theory.
 At the beginning of her research career, she also worked in mathematical chemistry.
 She is noted for her contribution to the study of the structural properties of particular families of symmetric graphs and in particular, her role in developing the original method of embedding graphs on surfaces to solve special cases of the well-known Lovász conjecture: the problem of finding Hamiltonian paths and cycles in vertex-transitive and Cayley graphs.
-She is a member of the research program P1-0285, financed by the Slovenian Research Agency (ARRS) and led by Prof. Dragan Marušič, PhD.
-In 2018, she was the first Slovenian female mathematician to obtain a basic research project financed by the ARRS (J1-9110).
+She is a member of the research program P1-0285, financed by the Slovenian Research and Innovation Agency (ARIS) and led by Dragan Marušič.
+In 2018, she was the first Slovenian female mathematician to obtain a basic research project financed by the ARIS (J1-9110).